Checkout flow is the centerpiece of every e-commerce store. It’s a critical part of your online shopping experience!

 - Add to compare (compare to other similar products)

 - Price alert (get notified once the price drops)

 - Add to wishlist (save for later)

-The takeaway here is that “Add to cart” section should encourage action.
-The main focus is on proceeding to cart, but if the user is still undecided, there are alternative actions which they can take.
+The takeaway here is that the “Add to cart” section should encourage action.
+The main focus is on proceeding to cart, but if the user is still undecided, there are alternative actions that they can take.

 7. Confirm cart add with visual cues